 We are also subject to provisions of Delaware law that could delay or make more difficult a merger, tender offer or proxy contest involving us.
-In particular, we are subject to Section 203 of the Delaware General Corporation Law that prohibits a Delaware corporation from engaging in any business combination with any interested stockholder for a period of three years unless the transactions are approved in a prescribed manner.
+In particular, we are subject to Section 203 of the Delaware General Corporation Law that prohibits a Delaware corporation from engaging in any business combination with any interested stockholder for a period of three years unless the Board of Directors and stockholders approve the transactions in a prescribed manner.
 In general, Section 203 defines an interested stockholder as any entity or person beneficially owning 15% or more of the outstanding voting stock of the corporation and any entity or person affiliated with or controlling or controlled by this type of entity or person.
 The possible issuance of preferred stock and the provisions of Delaware law could have the effect of discouraging others from making tender offers for our securities.
 As a consequence, they also may inhibit fluctuations in the market price of our common stock that otherwise could result from actual or rumored takeover attempts.
 Those provisions also may have the effect of preventing changes in our management.

-The Year 2000 Issue Could Affect Our Business.
+The Year 2000 Issue Could Affect Our Computer Systems, Which Would Adversely Affect Our Research and Development.